rjdj/namespace-django/README.md

 _Copyright &copy; 2011 Reality Jockey Ltd. and Contributors._

-_This file is part of django-tornado._
+_This file is part of namespace-django._

-_Django-tornado is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_Namespace-django is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Django-tornado is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details._

-_You should have received a copy of the GNU Lesser General Public License along with django-tornado.
+_You should have received a copy of the GNU Lesser General Public License along with namespace-django.
 If not, see <http://www.gnu.org/licenses/>._

 Use namespace packages with Django